Coalbed methane: Canada

 In Canada, British Columbia is estimated to have approximately 90 e12cuft of coalbed gas.
 Alberta, in 2013, was the only province with commercial coalbed methane wells and is estimated to have approximately 170 e12cuft of economically recoverable coalbed methane, with overall reserves totaling up to 500 e12cuft.

 Coalbed methane is considered a non-renewable resource, although the Alberta Research Council, Alberta Geological Survey and others have argued coalbed methane is a renewable resource because the bacterial action that formed the methane is ongoing.
 This is subject to debate since it has also been shown that the dewatering that accompanies CBM production destroys the conditions needed for the bacteria to produce methane and the rate of formation of additional methane is undetermined.
 This debate is currently causing a right of ownership issue in the Canadian province of Alberta, as only non-renewable resources can legally be owned by the province.

 United Kingdom

 Although gas in place in Britain's coal fields has been estimated to be 2,900 billion cubic meters, it may be that as little as one percent might be economically recoverable.
 Britain's CBM potential is largely untested.
 Some methane is extracted by coal mine venting operations, and burned to generate electricity.
 Assessment by private industry of coalbed methane wells independent of mining began in 2008, when 55 onshore exploration licences were issued, covering 7,000 square kilometers of potential coalbed methane areas.
 IGas Energy became the first in the UK to commercially extract coalbed methane separate from mine venting; as of 2012, the Igas coalbed methane wells at Doe Green, extracting gas for electrical generation, were the only commercial CBM wells in the UK.
-The use of CBM (in GWh) for electricity generation in the UK is as shown.
+The use of CBM (in GWh) for electricity generation, coal extraction, and other industries in the UK is as shown.